 What was the 6B/321 strap?

-Most probably the unstamped strap commonly seen on unmarked compasses that were issued to SOE/Jedburgh troops at the end of WW2.
+Most probably the unstamped strap commonly seen on unmarked compasses that were issued to SOE/Commando/Parachute troops towards the end of WW2.
 The strap is single thickness pull through webbing with a shouldered stainless steel buckle and loops.
 The design of the buckle is very similar to the shouldered brass buckle used on AF0210 straps from 1945, and early versions of the strap used brass hardware.

 The AF0210 strap (unstamped), is also found on this compass.